10 Ways to Reduce Workplace Stress

 Stress management techniques:

-By employing effective stress management in our everyday lives, we can take control over stress and prevent burnout's extreme exhaustion.
+By employing effective stress management in our everyday lives, we can take control of stress and prevent burnout's extreme exhaustion.

 1. Create a healthy work-life balance